Tour the Rhein and Loreley Valley on Köln-Düsseldorfer (KD) Riverboats

 Köln-Düsseldorfer offer a wide range of special savings deals to make Rhine River day trips even cheaper.
 Different discounts generally cannot be combined and official identification may required:

-- Birthday Child – irrespective of age, passengers may cruise on their birthday for free.
+- Birthday Child – irrespective of age, a passenger and any partner may cruise for 50% off on the specific birthday date.

 - Family Day – Wednesdays up to three children under 13 can cruise for free per paying adult.